LonghornPHP/importer-for-stripe-and-wave/README.md

 Accounts can be determined interactively or provided as options.
 Here is an example of a command with all accounts provided as options:

-`php wave-stripe import --date=2020-03-15 --business="Longhorn PHP, LLC" --salestax="Texas Sales & Use Tax" --anchor="CHK *2310" --stripe="Stripe Processing Fees" --sales="Sales - Unearned Income" --sponsorships="Sponsorships - Unearned Income"`
+`php wave-stripe import --date=2020-03-15 --business="Longhorn PHP, LLC" --anchor="CHK *2310" --stripe="Stripe Processing Fees" --sales="Sales - Unearned Income" --sponsorships="Sponsorships - Unearned Income"`